pachadotdev/tradepolicy/README.md

 For the analysis, this provides functions to compute robust clustered standard errors in generalized linear models.

-See https://pacha.dev/tradepolicy for a fully detailed replication of Yotov's results.
+See https://r.tiid.org/R_structural_gravity/ for a fully detailed replication of AGTPA's results.

 # Installation